DataReply/kafka-connect-binary/README.md

 # kafka-connect-binary
-The connector is used to load data binary file to Kafka from a Directory.
+The connector is used to load data binary file to Kafka from a Directory or a file path.

 # Building
 You can build the connector with Maven using the standard lifecycle phases: